 The temple is believed to be religious for the Meditation (Sadhna) of the Gayatri Mantra.
 Devotees visit the temple in big respect to worship Goddess Gayatri.
 Annakoot is arranged approximately once a year on the structure day of the temple.

-Architecture of Manibandh Shakti Peeth
+The architecture of Manibandh Shakti Peeth

 Festivals of Manibandh Shakti Peeth

-- Pushkar Mela is well known around the world as India’s biggest camel, horse and cattle fairs.
+- Pushkar Mela is well known around the world as India’s biggest camel, horse, and cattle fairs.
 It is celebrated with large grandeur and attracts travelers worldwide.

 - Navratri is another star tourist attraction, which comes two times a year, celebrated for 9 days with excellent fanfare and worship.
-Devotees keep fast and stay away from food originated from soil and unique customs along with celebrations are carried out throughout nowadays.
+Devotees keep fast and stay away from food originating from soil and unique customs along with celebrations are carried out throughout nowadays.